Mon 11am–7pm | Tue–Wed 7am–4pm | Thu 7am–2pm | Fri by appt

 Frequently Asked Questions

 Supported by good oral hygiene and regular dental visits, inlays and onlays can last 10 to 30 years, frequently outlasting traditional fillings.
-How long they hold up depends on the material, the tooth's location, your bite forces, and how well you care for your teeth.
+Because they are custom made in a lab from durable materials and bonded precisely to the tooth, they resist wear and stay sealed against bacteria longer than a standard filling would.

 Yes, and it is actually one of the most common reasons people get one.
-Once a large old filling cracks, wears down, or grows decay around its edges, upgrading to a custom inlay or onlay gives you a stronger, longer-lasting restoration.
+Large fillings do not last forever.
+Over the years an old filling can crack, wear down, pull away from the tooth, or develop new decay around its edges, and once that happens the tooth needs a fresh restoration.

 Hold on to more of your natural tooth.
 Ask us whether an inlay or onlay is the right restoration for you.